Electric Bicycle Rider | Macfox

 Yes, electric bikes are street legal in Connecticut as long as they meet the state's specific classification and equipment requirements.

-Q2: Do you need a license for an electric bike in Connecticut?
+Q2: Do I need a license or registration?

 We recommend for you: